telmengedar/japi/Readme.md

 ## Json

 This library contains a Json parser and serializer to be able to read and write json data.
-If you are using some different library like [Newtonsoft JSON.NET](https://github.com/JamesNK/Newtonsoft.Json) there is no need to try out this project since it surprise me if my code did any better.
+If you are using some different library like [Newtonsoft JSON.NET](https://github.com/JamesNK/Newtonsoft.Json) there is no need to try out this project since it would surprise me if my code did any better.

 ### How to deserialize JSON